ubghacking/ubghacking.github.io/_posts/2019-07-11-post-ceh-writeup.md

 The final night before the exam, I quizzed myself, re-memorizing nmap flags, common port numbers, etc. Once I got to the exam and checked in, as soon as I sat down, I re-wrote all of this from memory so it was in front of me the entire exam.
 I found that it did not really aide me as much as the Matt Walker book said it would, but kept me consistent in my answers as a reference.

-For the xam itself, it is already touched on.
+For the exam itself, it is already touched on.
 But it is riddled with spelling mistakes, and poorly worded English (much like my post).
 In fact, even one question was similar to this (as an example...):

 Here is the question.
 Please select the best answer below: